Access to Health

 • Curriculum Guidelines for Female Cultural Mediators in Greece

-• This report developed guidelines for a cultural medication curriculum that is tailored to address the needs of refugee women and the barriers they face in seeking healthcare.
+• This report developed guidelines for a cultural medication curriculum that is tailored to address the needs of refugee women and the barriers they face while seeking healthcare.

 • This report is in collaboration with SAO Association, an NGO for displaced women.
 Since 2017, SAO Association operates a day center in Lesvos called Bashira Center and one in Athens called Amina Center.
 Both centers provide emergency aid and protection services to women and are safe spaces.

-• Both of these reports were written for Share Uganda a not-for-profit, community-based healthcare organization, working in the rural Kyotera District of Uganda.
-It began its operations in 2009.
-Its work focuses on providing quality and sustainable health services; supporting the education of local health professionals; and developing collaborative solutions to local healthcare challenges.
+• Both reports were written for Share Uganda a not-for-profit, community-based healthcare organization, working in the rural Kyotera District of Uganda.
+It began its operations in 2009, and its work focuses on providing quality and sustainable health services; supporting the education of local health professionals; and developing collaborative solutions to local healthcare challenges.
 Share Uganda is managed by Ugandan medical professionals and community leaders and is supported by an international network of volunteers.

 2019: